- Prospective Students

 Deadline and Submission Details

-September 7 (2021) is the final deadline.
+January 10 (2022) is the final deadline.
 We do not accept late applications.
 It is recommended that you submit your application as early as possible.
-Applications submitted on or near the deadline have a higher chance of being automatically rejected if they are missing any required information.
+Applications submitted on or near the final deadline have a higher chance of being rejected if they are missing any required information.

 Note: This application process cannot approve repeats in excess of the 5 repeat limit.
 If this 3rd attempt is also a 6th or more overall repeat, you must also receive permission from your faculty advisor by the deadline above.
 An application is not considered complete without this permission.